The Index Project

 The Index Project, formerly INDEX: Design to Improve Life, is a Danish nonprofit organisation that promotes designs aimed at the improvement of life worldwide, both in developed and developing countries.
 The organisation is behind the biennial Index Award, the world's biggest design award.

 History

 Established in 2002, The Index Project was initially proposed by designer Johan Adam Linneballe and then Permanent Secretary of the Ministry of Economic and Business Affairs Jørgen Rosted as a world design event in order to promote Denmark on a global scale, as well as attract tourism and investments.
 However, it soon acquired a global perspective, and its mission has become expressed in its motto: "Design to Improve Life".

-The organisation is under the patronage of the Crown Princess of Denmark.
+The organisation is under the patronage of the Queen Mary of Denmark.
 The Index Project is promoted by means of a design award, The Index Award, education programmes, an investment entity, conferences, and publications.
 As of 2018, the organisation is headed by Liza Chong.
 It was previously led by founding CEO Kigge Hvid, former CEO of Øksnehallen.